scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Tutorial: Elementary Operations for Data on Manifolds
 -----------------------------------------------------

 The previous tutorial showed why we need to generalize traditional statistics for data on manifolds.
-This tutorial shows how to perform the elementary operations that allow us to "translate" learning algorithms from linear spaces to manifolds.
+This tutorial shows how to perform the elementary operations that allow us to “translate” learning algorithms from linear spaces to manifolds.

 We import data that lie on a manifold: the dataset :code:`cities` containing coordinates of cities on the earth's surface.
 We visualize it in Figure :ref:`fig:cities`.